Dia-Compe: History

 The company manufactured its first bicycle brake in 1930.
 In 1949, the company was floated on the Tokyo Stock Exchange.
 Kiyokazu and Toshiharu Yoshigai, the sons of the company's founder, later succeeded their father at the company's helm.
 Kiyokazu Yoshigai's son, Kozo Yoshigai, is now president of the company.

 In the 1960s the Swiss manufacturer Weinmann supplied Dia-Compe with brake parts.
 Dia-Compe invented the brake-lever extension in roughly 1969.
-This was at once widely appreciated by manufacturers including Schwinn, which dropped the use of Weinmann brakesets and adopted Dia Compe brakesets on all models except the Schwinn Paramount.
+This was at once widely appreciated by manufacturers including Schwinn, which dropped the use of Weinmann brake sets and adopted Dia Compe brake sets on all models except the Schwinn Paramount.
 However, this invention was also nicknamed as "Suicide Levers" because they did not fully actuate the brake levers, producing a loss of stopping power.
 Their patents were so intimidating that Weinmann cross-licensed all Dia-Compe patents in return for access to the brake-lever extension patent a few years later.
 International subsidiaries of the Dia-Compe brand were established in the United States in 1975 and in the Republic of China (Taiwan) in 1987.